-ALL GOODS first year has seen it evolve and develop as a space that supports the arts in many diverse ways.
-Check out SOME of the things that happened here in 2019 below…
+Since ALL GOODS first opened its doors in 2019, it has evolved and developed as a space that supports the arts in many diverse ways.
+Check out SOME of the things that happened here till now…

 All Goods was proud to present Rose Vaenuku’s first solo exhibition of new paintings – a series created during her 2019 residency in the creative space.